Spray Foam Removal Cost

 How Much Does It Cost to Remove Spray Foam Insulation?

-The average cost of spray foam removal is £40 per square metre, but the exact cost depends on the type of foam used, the application area size and the method of removal.
+The average cost of spray foam removal is £40 per square metre, though the exact figure depends on the type of foam used, the size of the area treated, and the method of removal required.

 It’s often used for its impressive insulating properties and airtight seal, but, despite its benefits, spray foam insulation can sometimes cause problems.
 This includes mortgages being harder to obtain, moisture build-up and mould growth, and roof timber decay, which can obstruct necessary roofing repairs or replacements.